asuto4ka/AMT2017_Project1/README.md

 JBoss Wildfly -> http://192.168.99.100:6060 (root/adminpw)

+## Database
+Database containes two tables: users and books:

+## Architecture

-##Generate books
+## Generate books
 Go tho the http://localhost:9090/MVC-1.0-SNAPSHOT/generateBooks links and choose a number to books to be generated.
+You must be logged in in order to access this page.

-#api REST
+## api REST